 Outdoor Paradise on the Grand Mesa

-With mountain views on the horizon and the Grand Valley below, the Grand Mesa rises up 6,000 feet above Main Street in Grand Junction and 11,000 feet above sea level.
-About an hour’s drive from Downtown Grand Junction, the Grand Mesa National Forest has no main street of its own and little in the way of shops and restaurants, but that doesn’t mean it isn’t teeming with life.
-Moose, mule deer, elk, black bear and marmot are among the many animals that call the Grand Mesa home.
+With mountain views on the horizon and the city of Grand Junction below, the Grand Mesa National Forest rises 6,000 feet above Grand Junction and 11,000 feet above sea level.
+Highway 65 cuts through the Grand Mesa National Forest displaying breathtaking views all around, known as the Grand Mesa Scenic Byway.
+The Grand Mesa National Forest is teeming with life — moose, mule deer, elk, black bear, and marmot are among the many animals that call it home.

-When the mercury rises in the Grand Valley, the Grand Mesa is a great escape from the heat.
-Temperatures can be twenty degrees cooler than in the valley below.
-In fact, the hottest it has ever been atop the Mesa is just 80 degrees.
-That doesn’t mean the sun isn’t strong: wear sunscreen and a hat to protect yourself at these altitudes.
+When the mercury rises in Grand Junction, the Grand Mesa National Forest Is a great escape from the heat.
+Temperatures can be twenty degrees cooler than the valley below.
+The hottest it has ever been atop the Mesa is just 80 degrees.
+That doesn’t mean the sun isn’t strong; wear sunscreen and a hat to protect yourself at these altitudes.

 Things to do on the Grand Mesa

-Enjoying a Colorado hike with scenic views, mountain lakes and untouched terrain is one of the most popular activities on the Grand Mesa.
-Stop at the Grand Mesa Visitors Center to pick up a map and get the scoop on where to hike.
-Snow can linger into July at peak elevations and four-wheel drive is recommended on many of the gravel roads early in the summer season where Moose are regularly spotted grazing in the meadows.
+Enjoying a Colorado hike with scenic views, mountain lakes, and untouched terrain is one of the most popular activities on the Grand Mesa.
+Stop at the Grand Mesa Visitor Center to pick up a map and get advice on the best trails to hike.
+Snow can linger into July at peak elevations and four-wheel drive is recommended on many of the gravel roads early in the summer season where moose is regularly spotted grazing in the meadows.